-- The meeting format will be pre-recorded talks with live Q&A on Zoom. - English is encouraged as the official language for presentation, but in order to facilitate regional exchange and promote regional students/scientists, there is an option to give talks in the local language with slides in English. - For presenters: Instructions have been sent to the presenters on how to pre-record voice-over presentations, upload the talks and participate in the Q&A during your session. - For participants: Once registered, further details on how to connect to each Zoom session will be sent to your email closer to the meeting time.
+- The meeting format will be pre-recorded talks with live Q&A on Zoom. - English is encouraged as the official language for presentation, but in order to facilitate regional exchange and promote regional students/scientists, in some sessions there may be use of local languages to facilitate discussions between the participants. - For presenters: Instructions have been sent to the presenters on how to participate in the live Q&A during your session. - For participants: The details on how to connect to each Zoom session have be sent to your email on 31 July.
 Do check our website and your email for the most updated information.
-Each session will have a unique Zoom link, so please check your inbox for emails from ISAE Virtual <no-reply@zoom.us> which contain the Zoom link to connect to each of the session you signed up, how to join and how to import into your calendar. - All event emails will be from isae.virtual@gmail.com so be sure to check they do not end up in your spam folder.
+Each session will have a unique Zoom link, so please check your inbox for emails from ISAE Virtual <no-reply@zoom.us> which contain the Zoom link to connect to each of the session you signed up, how to join and how to import it into your calendar. - The recordings of the meeting will be available for ISAE members after the meeting via ISAE website.